QianMo/X-PostProcessing-Library/README.md

 # Installation

 You have two main ways to install X-PostProcessing Library :

-- Clone or download this repository and open it with Unity Engine Editor.
+- Clone or download this repository , open with Unity Engine Editor and enjoy.
-- Place the [X-PostProcessing](Assets/X-PostProcessing) folder anywhere in your project, and make sure that Post Processing Stack v2 is in the project as well.
+- Place the [X-PostProcessing](Assets/X-PostProcessing) folder anyw here in your project, and make sure that Post Processing Stack v2 is in the project as well.